Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Related Work

 \subsection{Explainable Artificial Intelligence}

 In recent years, \gls{xai} has gotten more and more attention as the urgency to understand how ``black box'' neural networks arrive at their predictions has become more apparent.
-Especially in applications that have far-reaching consequences for humans, like the prediction of cancer (e.g. \cite{Chereda2020GNNLRP, Haegele2020histopathological}), it is not only important to know what the network predicted, but also why the decision was made.
+Especially in applications that have far-reaching consequences for humans, like the prediction of cancer (\eg~\sami{\cite{Chereda2020GNNLRP, Haegele2020histopathological, EVANS2022281}}), it is not only important to know what the network predicted, but also why \slap{a certain} decision \slap{has been} made.
 Generally, methods from \gls{xai} can be roughly divided into two categories:

 \textit{Global} explanations provide general knowledge about the model, its feature sensitivities and concept encodings.
-Some approaches rank the importance of specific features, concepts or data transformations (e.g., \cite{guyon2002,10.5555/944919.944968,Kim2018InterpretabilityBF}) by analyzing the model's reaction to an amount of real or synthetic data, while others try to assess their model by finding important neurons and their interactions \cite{Hohman2019summit} or finding the concepts encoded by hidden filters through synthesizing the input that maximizes their activation \cite{Bengio2009visualizing, nguyen2016synthesizing, olah2017feature}.
+Some approaches aim to identify the importance of specific features, concepts\sweb{,} or data transformations (\eg~\cite{guyon2002,10.5555/944919.944968,Kim2018InterpretabilityBF}) by analyzing the model's reaction to real or synthetic data, while others try to assess their model by finding important neurons and their interactions \cite{Hohman2019summit}, or \sweb{by} finding the concepts encoded by hidden filters through synthesizing the input that maximizes their activation \cite{Bengio2009visualizing, nguyen2016synthesizing, olah2017feature}.